Blade Facing & Belly - Knife Characteristics I

 There are exceptions and workarounds to this rule, but it gives you an idea of what to look for when you are looking for a slicing or piercing blade.

-A knife with plenty of belly is the Cattaraugus Hunter.
+A knife with plenty of belly is the Ti-Fist Tactical Folder.
 It has an excellent curving belly and is extremely efficient at slicing.
 The point of the blade hovers towards the top of the handle, rather than being closer to that imaginary middle line.
-So the Cattaraugus Hunter will be excellent at slicing, but will not pierce as well as a knife with a centered point.
+So the Ti-Fist will be excellent at slicing, but will not pierce as well as a knife with a centered point.

-A knife with very little belly is the SOG Pentagon.
+A knife with very little belly is the Benchmade Fixed Infidel.
 This knife will be excellent at peircing.
 See how the point lines up perfectly with the imaginary line from the center of the handle?
-But the Pentagon would not make for a very good slicer or slasher.
+But the Infidel would not make for a very good slicer.
 It has little to no belly, so the edge will not present the material being cut with a changing angle as much as a blade with more belly would.
-If I were to hang up a piece of meat and slash it with the Pentagon, it would cut the meat.
-But if I were to then slash it with the Cattaraugus Hunter, it would cut much deeper.
-In reverse, if we were testing piercing, the Pentagon would take less energy and effort to pierce something than the Cattaraugus would.
-The Pentagon's thinner profile would also be less likely to snag on anything while piercing.
+If I were to hang up a piece of meat and slash it with the Infidel, it would cut the meat.
+But if I were to then slash it with the Ti-Fist, it would cut much deeper.
+In reverse, if we were testing piercing, the Pentagon would take much less energy and effort to pierce something than the Ti-Fist would.
+The Infidel's thinner profile would also be less likely to snag on anything while piercing.

 So you trade belly (slicing) for a point (piercing).